Continuing Education

 - Traditional Health Worker

-Example: You complete CE in October 2025 and your next renewal date is April 2026.
+Example: You completed CE in October 2025 and your next renewal date is April 2026.
 You will have met the requirement for your April 2026 renewal.
-The next time you will need to complete CE training will be for your April 2028 renewal.
+You’ll need to complete CE training again for your April 2028 renewal.

 Example: You completed CE in December 2024 and your next renewal date is January 2025.
 You will have met the requirement for your next renewal in January 2027.
-The next time you will need to complete CE training will be for your January 2029 renewal.
+You’ll need to complete CE training again for your January 2029 renewal.

-Example: You complete CE in February 2026 and your next renewal date is March 2026.
+Example: You completed CE in February 2026 and your next renewal date is March 2026.
 You will have met the requirement for your March 2026 renewal.
-The next time you will need to complete CE training will be for your March 2028 renewal.
+You’ll need to complete CE training again for your March 2028 renewal.

-Example: You complete CE in March 2026 and your next renewal date is June 2026.
+Example: You completed CE in March 2026 and your next renewal date is June 2026.
 You will have met the requirement for your June 2026 renewal.
-The next time you will need to complete CE training will be for your June 2028 renewal.
+You’ll need to complete CE training again for your June 2028 renewal.

 Stipend FAQs